shreydan/computer-graphics-algorithms/README.md

 # Computer Graphics Algorithms

-Implemented with `P5.js`, the algorithms will be implemented in `sketch.js`
+Implemented with `P5.js`, the algorithms will be available in `sketch.js`

 ## Algorithms